mithunkhatri/white-bank/README.md

 ## Assumptions
 - Bank account is a single currency type account.
 Debit, credit and initial balance are all in the same currency.
 Exchange rate and currency conversion is not required.
 - Debit request exceeding the credit line are marked as PENDING, reprocessing of the PENDING transaction is not required
+- If the credit line exceeds on a debit transaction, transaction is still accepted and kept in pending state.
 - Account owner details management is not required

 # High Level Diagram